flutter/website/src/content/get-started/fwe/layout.md

 in Flutter by allowing you to specify exact locations of widgets within their parent, including on top of each other.
-If you’re coming from the web,
+If you're coming from the web,
 `Stacks` solve the same problem as `z-index`.

-If you followed the previous tutorials mentioned on this page, you’ve already worked with `Stack`s.
+If you followed the previous tutorials mentioned on this page, you've already worked with `Stack`s.
 If not, these resources provide an overview.

 * Video: [Stack—Flutter Widget of the Week][]